-The skills, experience and expertise relevant to the position of director held by each director in office at the date of the annual report are set out in the Director's Report.
+The skills, experience and expertise relevant to the position of director held by each director in office at the date of the annual report are set out in the Directors' Report.

-The membership of the Board during the year ended 30 June 2012, including independence status was as follows:
+The membership of the Board during the year ended 30 June 2013, including independence status was as follows:

-DIRECTOR STATUS DATE OF APPOINTMENT Lim Kim Hai Executive Chairman Appointed 27 June 2003 and re-appointed 16 November 2006 and 25 November 2009 The Hon.
+Director Status Date of Appointment Lim Kim Hai Executive Chairman Appointed 27 June 2003 and re-appointed 16 November 2006, 25 November 2009 and 27 November 2012.
+The Hon.
 John Sharp Deputy Chairman and Independent Director Appointed 14 April 2005 and re-appointed 19 November 2008 and 23 November 2011.
-James Davis Independent Director Appointed 26 August 2004 as Executive Director and re-appointed 23 November 2011.
-Garry Filmer Chief Operating Officer (from 1 March 2012) Appointed 1 March 2012 Executive Director Chris Hine Chief Operating Officer (until 29 Feb 2012) Executive Director Appointed 1 March 2011 and re-appointed 23 November 2011.
-Lee Thian Soo Non-Executive Director Appointed 27 June 2003 and re-appointed 16 November 2006 and 25 November 2009 Ronald Bartsch Independent Director Appointed 23 November 2010 and re-appointed 23 November 2011.
+James Davis Independent Director Appointed 26 August 2004 as Executive Director and reappointed 23 November 2011.
+Garry Filmer Chief Operating Officer (from 1 March 2012) Executive Director Appointed 1 March 2012 and re-appointed 27 November 2012.
+Chris Hine Chief Operating Officer (until 29 February 2012) Executive Director Appointed 1 March 2011 and re-appointed 23 November 2011.
+Lee Thian Soo Non-Executive Director Appointed 27 June 2003 and re-appointed 16 November 2006, 25 November 2009 and 27 November 2012.
+Ronald Bartsch Independent Director Appointed 23 November 2010 and re-appointed 23 November 2011.

-The Board feels that James Davis' recent prior role as Managing Director will not affect the independence of his decision making as a Director and as such, has deemed him independent.
+The Board feels that James Davis's recent prior role as Managing Director will not affect the independence of his decision making as a Director and as such has deemed him independent.
 The Board acknowledges the ASX Recommendation that a majority of the Board should be independent directors (ASX Recommendation 2.1).
 Although the Board has only three directors out of seven that qualify as independent non-executive directors, Lee Thian Soo is non-executive and is only considered non-independent by virtue of his share ownership.
 The Board believes that every director on the current Board will make decisions in the best interests of all shareholders and in accordance with their duties as directors.